Author: Vusi Sindane

 Messages From Beyond

 Death has inspired the greatest poems and moved us to create art that opens a new world far beyond this one.
-Yet, we all have an appointment with death and it is in this reckoning that we reflect, not only on our mortality, but of those who came before us.
-It is in this space, that we get messages from beyond.
+Yet, we all have an appointment with death and it is in this reckoning that we reflect, not only on our mortality, but on those who came before us.
+It is in this space, that we receive messages from beyond.

 Read More »